An Online-Learning Approach to Inverse Optimization: Applications

-Figure~\ref{Fig:IntegerKnapsack-Convergence} shows the same algorithms for the integer knapsack, depicting the average total error up to a given round versus the asymptotic upper bound represented by the function $ f(T) = 1/\sqrt{T} $ on a log-log-scale.
-What we observe is that -- over the total observation horizon -- the order of convergence is basically same as that of~$f$, where, again, all algorithms perform about equally well.
+A related question of interest is what the actual speed of convergence of the three algorithms is in comparison to their proven asymptotic behavior.
+Figure~\ref{mwa:convg} and \ref{ogd:convg} show the MWA and OGD algorithm, respectively, for the integer knapsack, depicting the average total error up to a given round versus the asymptotic upper bound represented by the function $ f(T) = 1/\sqrt{T} $ on a log-log-scale.
+What we observe is that -- over the total observation horizon -- the order of convergence is basically the same as that of~$f$, where, again, all algorithms perform about equally well.

 Finally, we investigate the out-of-sample performances of several policies for continuing the optimization if we receive no further feedback after a given point in time.